Morgenrote-Team/Morgenroete-Beta/0_Changelog.md

 - Albert Speer is no longer forced to work before being born as a punishment for his sins.
 - Removed some issues with AI using mountaineering stuff it is not supposed to use.
 - Fixed an issue with the Almshouse using the wrong PM.
+- Fixed Cologne Cathedral Event in which you can do the Obama meme.